 Figure 18 presents the composition of household expenditures across the income distribution in South Africa.
-While housing and utilities, transport, miscellaneous goods and services, and food constitute the top expenditures nationally, accounting for 32.6 percent, 16.3 percent, 14.7 percent, and 12.9 percent of expenses, respectively, a more nuanced analysis reveals stark disparities between the poorest and richest deciles.
+While housing and utilities, transport, miscellaneous goods and services, and food constitute the top expenditures nationally, accounting for 32.6 per cent, 16.3 per cent, 14.7 per cent, and 12.9 per cent of expenses, respectively, a more nuanced analysis reveals stark disparities between the poorest and richest deciles.

-Notably, the poorest 10 percent of households allocate a substantial 31.1 percent of their expenses towards food and non-alcoholic beverages, indicating the disproportionate burden basic necessities place on poor households' budgets.
-Housing and utilities (29.0 percent), transport (11.8 percent), and clothing and footwear (8.0 percent) follow in importance.
-In contrast, the richest households prioritize housing and utilities (35.6 percent), transport (19.6 percent), miscellaneous goods and services (17.3 percent), and furniture and equipment (5.2 percent), with food accounting for just 5.8 percent of expenditure.
+Notably, the poorest 10 per cent of households allocate a substantial 31.1 per cent of their expenses towards food and non-alcoholic beverages, indicating the disproportionate burden basic necessities place on the budgets of poor households.
+Housing and utilities (29.0 per cent), transport (11.8 per cent), and clothing and footwear (8.0 per cent) follow in importance.
+In contrast, the richest households prioritise housing and utilities (35.6 per cent), transport (19.6 per cent), miscellaneous goods and services (17.3 per cent), and furniture and equipment (5.2 per cent), with food accounting for just 5.8 per cent of expenditure.

 The data highlights significant disparities in expenditure patterns across different income groups, with the poorest households struggling to afford basic necessities.
-The poorest 60 percent of households devote more than 25 percent of their expenses towards food, underscoring the significance of this expenditure category for low-income households.
-Housing expenses remain a significant burden across all income groups, ranging from 25 percent to 35 percent of total expenditures, with a national average of 32.6 percent, highlighting the importance of affordable housing.
+The poorest 60 per cent of households devote more than 25 per cent of their expenses to food, underscoring the significance of this expenditure category for low-income households.
+Housing expenses remain a significant burden across all income groups, ranging from 25 per cent to 35 per cent of total expenditures, with a national average of 32.6 per cent, highlighting the importance of affordable housing.

-Figure 18.
+FIGURE 18.
 Composition of consumption expenditure by decile, 2014